Dencyapex/dencyapex.github.io/_posts/2017-06-10-quick-mardown-example.md

  7. The remaining lines in the log indicate that ICMP packets were sent two more times, but the same delivery error was received both times.

+Now that I have captured data packets using a network analyzer tool, I need to identify which network protocol and service were impacted by this incident.
+Then write a follow-up report.
+As an analyst, One can inspect network traffic and network data to determine what is causing network-related issues during cybersecurity incidents.

 Paragraphs are separated by a blank line.